Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble

 \section{Conclusion}

-Inspired by classical diffusion models, this paper has introduced a Quantum Generative Diffusion Model (QGDM), as a novel quantum generative approach for generating a quantum state ensemble.
+This paper introduces QGDM, a fully quantum-mechanical diffusion model for generating quantum states across a broad range of mixedness.
 Its fundamental concept is that any target quantum state can be converted into a completely mixed state through a non-unitary forward process.
 Following this, a trainable backward process is employed to reconstruct the target state from the completely mixed state.
-In the forward process, a timestep-dependent depolarizing channel incrementally converts the input state into a maximally random state, known as a completely mixed state.
+The backward process is realized as a variational quantum channel built from an auxiliary register, a joint unitary, and a partial trace, so that every denoising step is physically valid and capable of producing mixed-state outputs.
 The denoising process involves a parameterized function composed of a timestep embedding circuit and a denoising circuit, employing the concept of parameter sharing.
-Specifically, the timestep embedding circuit embeds temporal information into a quantum state, while the denoising circuit processes the polluted quantum state along with the timestep embedding state to produce a denoised state.
-To minimize auxiliary qubits in QGDM, we introduce a novel resource-efficient version of QGDM called RQGDM.
-Numerical simulations, conducted up to 8 qubits, compare our models with QuGAN and EQ-GAN.
-The results indicate that both QGDM and RQGDM surpass QuGAN and EQ-GAN in generating both pure and mixed quantum states.
-Notably, our models achieve 53.02\% higher fidelity in mixed-state generation tasks than QGANs.
-These results highlight their excellent performance and scalability.
+Specifically, the timestep embedding circuit embeds temporal information into a quantum state, while the denoising circuit processes the polluted quantum state together with the timestep embedding state to produce a denoised state.
+To minimize auxiliary qubits in QGDM, we introduce a resource-efficient version of QGDM called RQGDM.

-Our work introduces new models to the field of quantum generative learning.
-These models overcome the convergence issues faced by QGANs when generating mixed states, providing powerful new tools for the challenging task of quantum state generation.
-Many of the designs and findings in our paper are pioneering and can serve as prototypes and valuable inspirations for future research on quantum versions of diffusion models.
+These design choices follow from the structure of quantum channels rather than analogy with classical diffusion alone.
+Since the forward depolarizing step has no exact CPTP inverse, the backward process cannot be obtained by direct inversion; instead, QGDM learns an approximate physical channel on the forward-generated states.
+Our analysis shows that this channel is subject to several structural constraints.
+Reducing mixedness requires drawing purity from a non-maximally mixed ancilla; the entropy removable per step is bounded by the diffusion depth and register width, motivating the multi-step process over single-step generation; and reading the output from a register disjoint from the noisy input removes a direct copy shortcut that the natural layout would otherwise permit.
+Since each reverse step is a valid quantum channel, timestep-wise fidelity losses compose without amplification, giving an end-to-end generation guarantee.